Asset Based Lending - You Invest In Properties. We Invest In You. Asset Based Lending - You Invest In Properties. We Invest In You.

 This is where a penalty may come in handy.
 Some rehabbers include penalties in their contracts that assign a fee for late work.
 Often, this comes in the form of a charge (or deduction) for every day past deadline.
 After all, the rehabber has holding costs that add up by the day.

 This is tricky territory.
-A contractor will give you all kinds of reasons the job couldn’t finish on time, and you need to be educated enough to distinguish a legitimate reason from a fabricated one.
+A contractor will give you all kinds of reasons the job couldn’t be finished on time, and you need to be educated enough to distinguish a legitimate reason from a fabricated one.

 Legit: Unforeseen problems after tearing down a wall and discovering issues that needed to be repaired before continuing.
 Or a blizzard that kept everyone off the job site for a few days.
 An illness that is verified.